avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 Delegator interaction remains unchanged, and the same constraints apply: a delegation period must fit entirely within the validator’s cycle.
 Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
 Essentially, it is not possible to delegate continuously.

 Rewards are accrued once per cycle and are managed according to the `AutoRestakeShares` value: the specified portion is restaked and the remainder withdrawn.
 Auto-restaking only occurs if the validator is eligible for rewards for that cycle.
-If the validator is not reward-eligible for the cycle, the validator exits at the end of the cycle and funds are unlocked.
+If the validator is not reward-eligible for the cycle, the validator is forced to exit at the end of the cycle and staked funds are unlocked, and accrued rewards are withdrawn.

-If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds `MaxStakeLimit`, only the excess above `MaxStakeLimit` is withdrawn and distributed to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.
+If the updated stake weight (previous stake + staking rewards + delegation commission rewards) exceeds `MaxStakeLimit`, only the excess above `MaxStakeLimit` is withdrawn and distributed to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.

 Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
 To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous validators: `RewardContinuousValidatorTx`.
 Along with the validator’s creation transaction ID, it also includes a timestamp.

 Continuous validators follow the existing uptime requirements.
 The main difference is that uptime is measured separately for each cycle.
 At the end of every cycle, the validator’s uptime during that specific period is evaluated to determine eligibility for rewards.
 Auto-restaking is conditioned on reward eligibility.
 When a new cycle begins, uptime tracking resets and starts again for the next period.

-Note: Submitting an `AddContinuousValidatorTx` immediately followed by a `SetAutoRestakeConfigTx` that sets the next period to `0` replicates the behavior of the current fixed-period staking system (stake for a single cycle, then exit).
+Note: Submitting an `AddContinuousValidatorTx` immediately followed by a `SetAutoRestakeConfigTx` that sets the next period to `0` replicates the behavior of the current fixed-period staking system (stake for a single cycle, then gracefully exit).

 ### Auto-Restake Config

 The `Owner` field defines who is authorized to modify the validator's auto-restake config.

-Auto-restake config defines the validator’s end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restake and withdrawal.
+The auto-restake config defines the validator’s end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restaking and withdrawal.

 At creation, validators set the auto-restake config: `AutoRestakeShares` and `Period`.